SpellarBot/Deals-en-Route/public/frontend/plugin/timepicker/README.md

 *default: false*

 - **timeFormat**
 How times should be displayed in the list and input element.
 Uses [PHP's date() formatting syntax](http://php.net/manual/en/function.date.php).
-Characters can be escaped with a preceeding double slash (e.g. `H\\hi`).
+Characters can be escaped with a preceding double slash (e.g. `H\\hi`).
 Alternatively, you can specify a function instead of a string, to use completely custom time formatting.
 In this case, the format function receives a Date object and is expected to return a formatted time as a string.
 *default: 'g:ia'*

 - **typeaheadHighlight**